Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

 - SOI Official Sport Rules for Soccer

 Individual skills competition allows Special Olympics athletes to develop sports skills in a competitive format designed to serve as a stepping stone to team competition.
-The indvidual skills offered for soccer are dribbling, shooting, and run-kick.
+The individual skills offered for soccer are dribbling, shooting, and run-kick.

 Athletes participating in traditional team play on a modified soccer field with a size 5 soccer ball.